Skip to main content

 5. Please complete all sections online, paying attention to "Document Type," which will dictate your web distribution as outlined below, as well as "Embargo" options.

 6. Please contact us if you have questions regarding the submission process.
-The ETD Office will be happy to help!
-In-person and telephone appointments are also available.

 Web Distribution Options at WVU